Noromon/sd-forge-couple-ex/README.md

 ### LoRA Support

-LoRA that contains multiple subjects is easier to generate multiple characters.
-Using different LoRAs in different regions depends on how well the LoRAs' concepts work together...
+~~LoRA that contains multiple subjects is easier to generate multiple characters.
+Using different LoRAs in different regions depends on how well the LoRAs' concepts work together...~~

+You can now use **different LoRAs in different regions**.
+In this case, using the **Hybrid** mode yields better results than the original `Attention` mode - see [Separation Modes](#separation-modes) for details.

 <br><hr><br>